fbpx

 The truth about Lazy Susan’s namesake is nobody really knows where it came from.

 The term “Lazy Susan” made its first written appearance in a Vanity Fair Magazine advertisement in 1917.
-It was a mahogany tray that revolved on ball bearings and was described as “the cleverest waitress in the world, at your service!”
+It was a mahogany tray that revolved on ball bearings and described as “the cleverest waitress in the world, at your service!”
 Historians believe that the origins of the Lazy Susan go as far back as the 18th century.

 The Lazy Susan set a new precedent for utilizing cabinet space and paved the way for all of the innovative storage solutions we see today.
 Despite not much being changed in the overall construction of the Lazy Susan since its inception, it is still one of our most popular requested kitchen storage solutions.